liftkkkk/FLEXNER/README.md

 + NYT dataset [link](https://github.com/shanzhenren/CoType)
 The augmented data set can be 3-10 times the original training data.

+## Story of FlexNER
+At the very begining (2017-Sep), the idea of entity augmentation is a sort of simple because I only use shallow network blocks (i.e. LSTM layer and additive attention).
+Then, 2018-Nov, BERT completely beats this approach.
+I can not think of using the effective transformer blocks. (:(|)!!!

 ## Updating...
 * 2019-Mar-20, FlexNER v0.3, reconstructing the code
-* 2019-Jan-01, BERT beats this approach, and I can not think of using effective transformer blocks
 * 2018-Nov-03, FlexNER v0.3, support different languages ( tested on English, German, Spanish, Dutch) and biomedical domain
 * 2018-Apr-05, Bi_NER v0.2, support easily customizing architecture and more attention mechanism
-* 2017-Sep-10, Bi_NER v0.1, initial version, present NER data augmentation.
-This idea is a sort of simple because I use shallow network blocks (i.e. LSTM layer and additive attention).
+* 2017-Sep-10, Bi_NER v0.1, initial version, present NER data augmentation